sunbeam-labs/sunbeam/docs/quickstart.rst

    sunbeam run --profile my_project/

-By default, this will do a lot, including trimming and quality-controlling your reads, removing contaminant, host, and low-complexity sequences, and assembling the reads in each sample into contigs.
+By default, this will do a lot, including trimming and quality-controlling your reads and removing contaminant, host, and low-complexity sequences.
 Each of these steps can also be run independently by adding arguments after the ``sunbeam run`` command.
 See :ref:`running` for more info.

 Viewing results
 ***************